MohammedAnshabtp/e-commerce-store/README.md

 # 🎨 Figma to HTML Conversion – 2HatsLogic E-Commerce Design Test

 This project is a pixel-perfect **HTML template** developed by converting the given Figma design into responsive HTML using **Bootstrap 5**, semantic HTML, and optimized assets.
-The focus is on **code quality, responsiveness, performance, and standards compliance**.

 ---

 ## 📌 Design Source